kushalpagolu/hashnode/cknf6f0ju02v4xws1983oau19.md

 ```
 When a value type is declared as **"let"** the contents of it cannot be modified.

-##### 7.Value types do not need **dynamic memory allocation** or reference counting, both of which are expensive operations.
+7.**Value types** do not need **dynamic memory allocation** or reference counting, both of which are expensive operations.
 At the same time methods on value types are dispatched statically.

 This gives a huge advantage in favor of **value types** over **reference types** in terms of **performance**.